Easy French Toast For Toddlers and Baby Led Weaning

 Serving suggestion

-You could serve this with other berries such as blackberries or loganberries, or even cooked apple or apple purée, if blueberries and raspberries are not your child favourite!
+You could serve this baby French toast recipe with other berries such as blackberries or loganberries, or even cooked apple or apple purée, if blueberries and raspberries are not your child favourite!
+A great way to add in a little more nutrition and sweetness.

-Instead of yogurt you could serve with a dollop of whipped double cream!
+Instead of yogurt you could serve with a dollop of whipped double cream or sour cream!
 It’s completely up to you!

 Close up of French toast fingers on yogurt and fresh fruit